junwu6/MARINE/README.md

 ```

 ## Acknowledgement
 This is the latest source code of **MARINE** for CIKM2019.
-If you find that **MARINE** is helpful for your research, please consider to cite our paper:
+If you find that it is helpful for your research, please consider to cite our paper:

 ```
 @inproceedings{MARINE_cikm19,